Pontefract Road, Castleford, West Yorkshire, WF10 4JB, email@example.com

 Tel: 01977 555780

-Technology is a very important aspect of our modern daily lives.
-Teachers at St Joseph’s recognise how important it is in today's world that pupils should have a good knowledge and understanding of technology and how it can be used.
-Our teaching aims to:
+Computing (the new name for ICT) is such an important life skill.
+Computers are part of everyday life and for most of us, is essential to our lives at home and at work.
+Teachers at St Joseph’s recognise how important it is in today's world that pupils should have a good knowledge and understanding of technology and how it works and can be used.

-Our school is complimented by a large ICT suite.
-All pupils have access to this facility, with each class timetabled for a dedicated session of ICT per week.
-In addition to this, pupils in KS2 have access to portable netbooks.
-Teachers also incorporate the use of technology into other areas of the curriculum, which enables pupils to see how the use of technology can be used in a wider context.
+Our school is complimented by a large Computing suite.
+All pupils have access to this facility, with each class timetabled for a dedicated session of Computing per week.
+In addition to this, pupils have access to portable tablets.
+Teachers also incorporate the use of Computing into other areas of the curriculum, which enables pupils to see how the use of technology can be used in a wider context.

 Pupils are also given the opportunity to use a variety of resources, including calculators, photocopiers, digital imaging equipment (video and photographic), audio equipment, and electronic microscopes.

-School offers ‘Parentmail’ e mail and texting service to help keep parents informed.
+School offers a texting service to help keep parents informed.

 Safety and Security